RidOne-technologies/polkadot-web-identicon/README.md

 This project is based on the [`polkadod-angular-identicon`](https://github.com/RidOne-technologies/polkadot-angular-identicon)

+## Prerequisites

+Run `npm i live-server -g` to install live-server globally

 # Usage

 The simplest way to use the component is to download it from npm

 We assume you have `npm` and `node.js` installed in your environment.

+There is a ready to use project  or clone this [pwi-example](https://github.com/RidOne-technologies/pwi-example) project.

+after cloning the project type `npm i` to download the dependencies and `live-server` to run the example.

+Another way also is to create a project from scratch with npm init and an empty html file.

 1) create a folder with a name of your choice for example :
 `pwi` (like polkadot-web-identicon 😎)